Al-Caveman/ciphart/README.md

 1.  install [`libsodium`](https://libsodium.gitbook.io/doc/).
 2. run `make`.
-3. somehow put `ciphart` executable somewhere in `PATH` (personally i symbolically linked it to `/usr/bin/cipher`).
+3. somehow put `ciphart` executable somewhere in `PATH` (personally i symbolically linked it to `/usr/bin/ciphart`).

-# how entropy is calculated?
+# how entropy is calculated?  why is it guaranteed?

 [the _idea_ is explained
 here](https://crypto.stackexchange.com/questions/85676/how-to-estimate-the-maximum-computational-cost-bound-for-key-derivation-function).